Spittal/vue-i18n-extract/README.md

 The project is still in its early stages and in progress.
 I think there's no need for guidelines yet, so feel free to contribute or give feedback as you prefer.

+PLEASE: don't forget to update the documentation if you change the API. (https://github.com/pixari/vue-i18n-extract/tree/master/docs)

 ## :copyright: License

 [MIT](http://opensource.org/licenses/MIT)